apacheignite/documentation/sql/jdbc-driver.md

   ]
 }
 [/block]
-If you have instances of this class in cache, you can query individual fields (name, age or both) via standard JDBC API, like so:
+If you have instances of this class in a cache, you can query individual fields (name, age or both) via standard JDBC API, like so:
 [block:code]
 {
   "codes": [